The Holy Spirit and You > Work Of the Spirit > Signs < Read this in your own language.

 There are other problems.
 When an outpouring comes to town, the Hallelujah Addicts come out in force.
 To them, vigorous manifestations are like an addiction to which they continually crave a fix.
 This is compounded by those who talk (or sing) about being 'addicted to God'.
 No matter how the idea is re-framed to answer critics, it's still an addiction to a feeling.
 God doesn't want you to be a God-addict but a clear-headed follower who chooses to be devoted to God.

 Another effect is that the people who are 're-energized' often came from other congregations, but they don't usually go back to re-energize their church.
-Much of their church-switching is long overdue, leaving places they no longer belonged.
+Much of their church-switching is long overdue, leaving places where they no longer belonged.
 But how many workers did the Blessing take from other parishes' valuable ministries?
 The Charismatic movement arose from people who took it home with them into their own churches and traditions.

 Also, there are a growing number of so-called signs that don't relate to any spiritual benefit at all, for example, the appearance of gold fillings in peoples' mouths, or gold sparkles in facial skin.
 A strange occurrence is not a sign unless it signifies something, and it is not a sign of the Spirit unless something happens directly through it that clearly furthers the gospel-spreading, people-building task of the Spirit among us.
 What a true sign signifies is God's reign on earth.
 Healings can do that.
 Shakeouts that revolutionize lives can do that.
 Mere 'positivity' or 'self-confidence' can't, nor can getting rid of a headache or a cavity, nor having golden glitter in your skin.
 God's changes are not cosmetic.